masoudey/plantguard/README.md

 # PlantGuard Multimodal Chatbot

 PlantGuard is a proof-of-concept multimodal assistant that helps smallholder farmers diagnose foliar plant diseases using image, speech, and text inputs.
-The project demonstrates the full AI lifecycle required in the assignment brief, from data preparation and model training to deployment, ethics, and reporting.
+The project demonstrates the full AI lifecycle from data preparation and model training to deployment, ethics, and reporting.

 ## Repository Layout
 ```